aadit879/district_cooling_ecf_model/README.md

 ```

-In order to create a Hotmaps repository, follow the belowing steps.
+In order to create a repository, follow the belowing steps.

-1. Create a repository on your Hotmaps GitHub account and assign a name to it, e.g. **name_of_my_module**.\
+1. Create a repository on your GitHub account and assign a name to it, e.g. **name_of_my_module**.\
 Do **NOT** initialize the reposiany with a license nor a readme file.
 Create an empty folder on your computer with the same name and go inside the folder.\